 Supportive care: Offer analgesia with opioids, anticonvulsants for seizures, antidepressants, and anxiolytics to all patients as needed.
 Treat attention problems and somnolence from whole-brain radiation with psychostimulants or modafinil.

-Place an intraventricular or subgaleal catheter if necessary for the administration of cytotoxic drugs.
+Placement of an intraventricular or subgaleal catheter is necessary for the administration of cytotoxic drugs.

-In patients with symptomatic increased ICP (ie, severe intractable headache, papilledema, stupor, and repetitive plateau waves on EEG), placement of a ventriculoperitoneal shunt may be necessary if the increased ICP is not ameliorated by steroids.
+In patients with symptomatic increased ICP (ie, severe intractable headache, papilledema, stupor, and repetitive plateau waves on EEG), placement of a ventriculoperitoneal (VP) shunt may be necessary if the increased ICP is not ameliorated by steroids.
+This should be done even with the risk of peritoneal seeding as the presence of LC in the context of systemic cancer implies that diffuse spread of the cancer has already occurred.
+Placment of a VP shunt is typically a palliative procedure however, because the presence of hydrocephalus portends poor survival.

 In patients with LC and hydrocephalus, Lin et al found that placement of a combined reservoir-on/off valve-ventriculoperitoneal shunt system was safe, resulted in symptomatic improvement in most patients, and could effectively administer intrathecal chemotherapy.